 Ways that bacteria can enter your skin:

-If your healthcare provider thinks you have necrotizing fasciitis, they may order diagnostic tests, including:
+If your healthcare provider thinks you have flesh-eating disease, they may order diagnostic tests, including:

 Your provider will perform surgery to diagnose necrotizing fasciitis.
 They'll also perform surgery to examine your skin and tissues and remove dead tissue (a process called debriding).